alan-turing-institute/TCPDBench/README.md

    $ mpiexec -np 4 abed local
    ```

-   This will run abed using 4 cores, which can of course be increased if
+   This will run abed using 4 cores, which can of course be increased or
-   desired.
-Note that a minimum of two cores is needed for abed to operate.
+   decreased if desired.
+Note that a minimum of two cores is needed for abed
-   Furthermore, you may want to run these experiments in parallel on a large
+   to operate.
+You may want to run these experiments in parallel on a large
    number of cores, as the expected runtime is on the order of 21 days on a
    single core.
+Once this command starts running the experiments you will see
+   result files appear in the ``staging`` directory.

 ### Running the experiments with Docker